jerrymice/common-pom/README.md

 			mvn release:perform -P public-release

-you can override properties property value, update default version or configuration value in your project, if you need do it.
+You can override properties property value, update default version or configuration value in your project, if you need do it.
    	 examples:

 			<!--used maven-nexus-stging-plugin new version-->